pokeclicker/pokeclicker-wiki/data/Dungeons/overview_description.md

 **250** | 1 tile in each direction
 **400** | 2 tiles top, 2 bottom, 2 left, 2 right and 1 in diagonal

-### Dungeon Guides{#guide}
-[[Dungeon Guides]] are helpers that can be hired for an additional fee on top of the normal Dungeon price to explore Dungeons automatically.
-They vary in speed, exploration pattern and success rate.

 ## Chests{#chest}

 When a number of chests equal to a third of the dungeon's size rounded down are opened (for example, 2 chests in a 6x6 dungeon), all chest tiles are revealed.
 When a number of chests equal to half the dungeon's size rounded up are opened, the entire dungeon is revealed.
 However, each chest opened will also increase the HP of all encounters in the dungeon by 20%.